ant-media/ant-media-documentation/docs/introduction.md

 ---
 Ant Media server provides a ready-to-use, highly scalable, real-time video streaming solution.
 It supports both Ultra-Low Latency (WebRTC) and Low Latency (CMAF & HLS) live streaming.

-Ant Media Server (AMS) can be deployed easily and quickly on-premise or on public cloud networks such as AWS, Azure, Digital Ocean, Linode, and Alibaba Cloud.
+Ant Media Server (AMS) can be deployed easily and quickly on-premise or on public cloud networks such as AWS, Azure, Google Cloud, Digital Ocean, OVH, Linode, and Alibaba Cloud.

 There are two versions of Ant Media Server: Community Edition and Enterprise Edition.
 You can find a comparison table below.

 Ant Media Server can be configured in cluster mode to dynamically scale horizontally and vertically to support thousands of viewers and broadcasters simultaneously in an automated and controlled way.

-Playback of live streams is supported in any web browser and in addition to this, SDKs for iOS, Android, and JavaScript are provided freely to enable customers to expand their reach to a broader audience.
+Playback of live streams is supported in any web browser and in addition to this, SDKs for iOS, Android, Flutter, React Native, Unity and JavaScript are provided freely to enable customers to expand their reach to a broader audience.

 ## Usage scenarios